magnetikonline/make-lowercase-rename/README.md

-# Make lower case filename rename
+# Make lower case rename
 A quick, dirty and *hacky* PHP script (with a terrible project name).

 Given a source directory, spits out to the console a bash script to recursively rename upper case filenames to lower cased versions - basically a bunch of `mv sourcefile sourcefilelowercase` commands.